Lovers of history, sunshine, tapas, wine, and all-night parties will find a million and one things to do in Malaga. We sure did!

 Best Day Trips From Malaga

-As we mentioned above, Malaga is located pretty wonderfully on the coast of southern Spain, and linked well via train, bus, and plane to all sorts of wonderful places in Spain (and Portugal, Morocco, France).
+Malaga is ideally situated for further exploration of Andalucia.
+The city is very well linked via train, bus, and plane to all sorts of wonderful places in Southern Spain (and Portugal, Morocco, France).
 Here’s a short list of places you should consider visiting for a day trip (or longer) while in Malaga.

 We almost decided not to include Ronda on this list.
 It’s not because we think Ronda doesn’t deserves visitors.
 On the contrary, we LOVE Ronda and want to keep it all to ourselves.